aaico/aaico-voice-processing-challenge-2024/README.md

 - The time at which the sample was emitted.
 - The label you assigned to the sample.
-- The time at which the sample was labelled.
+- The time at which the sample was labeled.

 More details on the challenge are provided here: https://docs.google.com/document/d/1Nacv8gT2kfG2wGWXIdKaisStBy2xfGPJIGy27AqqEo4.